practicalmeteor/meteor-mcli/README.md

 [MIT](https://github.com/spacejamio/meteor-mcli/blob/master/LICENSE.txt)

 ## Contributions
 Are more than welcome.
+Would be nice to:

+- Connect to the internal meteor mongodb database of a running meteor app.

+- Start and stop the internal meteor mongodb database, if a meteor app is not running.

-Would be nice to have a meteor mcli app scaffolding tool, among others.
+- Have a meteor mcli app scaffolding tool.